-New plants can be moved from a sheltered location to a location providing full sun and well-draining soil in the autumn or early spring.
+New Red Hot Poker plants can be moved from a sheltered location to a location providing full sun and well-draining soil in the autumn or early spring.

 To maintain the integrity of the type of plant you have, you must be careful when propagating.

-You can grow species plants from seed, but named cultivars must be propagating through division.
+You can grow species plants from seed, but named cultivars must be propagated through division.

 Otherwise, you run the risk of producing offspring that are not “true.”

-Offset removal and rhizome division are best done in the late spring in areas where the winters are very cold.
+Offset removal and rhizome division are best done in the late spring or late fall in areas where the winters are very cold.